-The Board of Directors ("Board") is pleased to demonstrate our commitment in creating long-term sustainable value and business growth for all internal and external stakeholders.
-The Board has considered sustainability issues as part of its strategic formulation, determined the material economic, environmental and social ("EES") factors, and overseen the management and monitoring of the material EES factors.
+The Board of Directors ("Board") is pleased to demonstrate our commitment towards creating long-term sustainable value and business growth for all internal and external stakeholders.
+The Board oversees the overall climate-related direction of the Group and is committed to conduct the business in a responsible manner so as to enhance the quality of our society while pursuing business sustainability.
+The Board has considered sustainability issues in its business and strategy, determined the material economic, environmental and social ("EES") factors and overseen the management and monitoring of the material EES factors.